 - Employees: Your supervisor or the Human Resources Office,808-235-7404

-- Students who fail to wear a face covering onsite violate the WCC Student Conduct Code, specifically in the following sections (***THIS Section will be revised week of 7/27.
-UH Conduct Code Addendum is going through system approvals.***)
+- Students who fail to wear a face covering onsite violate the WCC Student Conduct Code, specifically in Appendix I: Student Infectious Disease Mitigation in Response to COVID-19

 - Physical abuse is intentionally or recklessly causing physical harm or endangering the health or safety of any person.

 - Failure to comply with any directions of UH officials or law enforcement officers acting in performance of their duties and/or failure to provide identification to these persons when requested to do so.